Buzz-brain/stylistexpert-backend/README.md

 # 🧠 StylistExpert Backend

-This is the backend for **StylistExpert**
-A robust, rule-based expert system for fashion recommendations, built with FastAPI and Python.
+This is the backend for **StylistExpert**, a robust, rule-based expert system for fashion recommendations, built with FastAPI and Python.

 ---